-FLOWER CITY PRIDE BAND has been performing in Rochester, NY since 1993.
-We are an all-volunteer community band open to adult LGBT musicians and allies playing woodwind, brass or percussion instruments.
-Flower City Pride Band performs throughout the year at community events in western New York, including the Breast Cancer Walk, the Rochester Pride Parade, and the Park Avenue Winter Open House.
+FLOWER CITY PRIDE BAND has been performing in Rochester, NY since 1994.
+We are an all-volunteer community band open to adult LGBT musicians and allies playing woodwind, brass or percussion instruments as well as color guard.
+The Flower City Pride Band performs throughout the year at community events in western New York, including the Breast Cancer Walk, the Rochester Pride Parade, and the Park Avenue Winter Open House and more.
+Our mission is to create music in a welcoming, inclusive environment while supporting and educating the LGBTQA+ community as well the community at large.
 The Flower City Pride Band is a proud member of the Lesbian and Gay Band Association (LGBA).
-For more info visit us online at www.flowercitypride.com by phone: 585-420-8621 or email: email@example.com.

 GEVA THEATRE CENTER Founded in 1972, Geva Theatre Center is a not-for-profit, professional theatre company dedicated to creating and producing professional theatre productions, programs and services of a national standard.
 As Rochester’s leading professional theatre, Geva is the most attended regional theatre in the Northeast US, and one of the 25 most subscribed in the country, serving up to 160,000 patrons annually, including more than 16,000 students.
 The 526-seat Wilson Stage is home to a wide variety of performances, from musicals to American and world classics.
-The 180-seat Fielding Stage is home to Geva’s own series of contemporary drama, comedy and musical theatre; Geva Comedy Improv; Geva’s New Play Reading Series and the Hornets’ Nest – an innovative play-reading series facilitating community- wide discussion on controversial topics.
+The 180-seat Fielding Stage is home to Geva’s own series of contemporary drama, comedy and musical theatre; Geva Comedy Improv; Geva’s New Play Reading Series and the Hornets’ Nest – an innovative play-reading series facilitating community-wide discussion on controversial topics.
 In addition, the Fielding Stage hosts visiting companies of both local and international renown.
-Geva offers a wide variety of education organization has been under the artistic direction of Mark Cuddy.
+Geva offers a wide variety of educational, outreach and literary programs, nurturing audiences and artists alike.
+Since 1995, the organization has been under the artistic direction of Mark Cuddy.

-THE HIGH FALLS FILM FESTIVAL (November 1-5 2018) celebrates the artistry and innovation of women in film-behind the camera, in leading roles on the screen, and at the heart of storylines.
+THE HIGH FALLS FILM FESTIVAL (October 31-November 3 2019) celebrates the artistry and innovation of women in film-behind the camera, in leading roles on the screen, and at the heart of storylines.
 Our focus on women in film is inspired by our city’s legacy as the birthplace of film and the women’s rights movement.
 The offerings include an international slate of independent films, workshops, panels and talks with the filmmakers.
-To learn more, please visit www.highfallsfilmfestival.com.
+To learn more, please visit www.highfallsfilmfestival.com

 THE HUMAN RIGHTS CAMPAIGN represents a force of more than 3 million members and supporters nationwide.
 As the largest national lesbian, gay, bisexual, transgender and queer civil rights organization, HRC envisions a world where LGBTQ people are ensured of their basic equal rights, and can be open, honest and safe at home, at work and in the community.
 For information on volunteering in the Western NY area, contact Carol Ebersole-Weiss at: carol.HRC4WNY@gmail.com

-THE LGBT FUND FOR GREATER ROCHESTER AT ROCHESTER AREA COMMUNITY FOUNDATION was formed by a group of like-minded individuals and households interested in grassroots philanthropy to improve the lives of lesbian, gay, bisexual, and transgender people and allies now and in the future.
+THE LGBT+ GIVING CIRCLE was formed by a group of like-minded individuals and households interested in grassroots philanthropy to improve the lives of lesbian, gay, bisexual, and transgender people and allies now and in the future.
 The LGBT Giving Circle members support the fund with annual contributions which will be used to award grants to nonprofit organizations that bridge diversity and cultivate community.
 Find out more at www.racf.org/LGBT.

-LITERACY VOLUNTEERS OF ROCHESTER, INC. improves the reading, English language, math, and digital literacy skills of participating adults in Monroe County.
-Our trained volunteers support participants in achieving their personal goals in order to fully participate in the community as citizens, parents, consumers, and workers.
+LITERACY ROCHESTER improves the reading, English language, math and digital literacy skills of adults in Monroe County.
+Our trained volunteers support participants in achieving their personal goals to fully engage in their community as citizens, parents, consumers and workers.

 THE MOCHA CENTER’S mission is to improve the health and wellness of LGBTQ communities of color.
 Founded in 1996, The MOCHA Center has educated LGBTQ communities of color in Rochester and Buffalo about HIV/AIDS for over two decades.
 We offer HIV testing, a transgender support group, and linkage to care (PEP, PrEP, HIV treatment, and primary care).
 In addition, The MOCHA Center is a place where people gather, find friendship, and explore their sexual and gender identities in community.
 In 2015, The MOCHA Center joined Trillium Health, expanding their commitment to health care for communities of color.
 The two agencies are committed to providing a culture of compassion for the people they serve.
 The MOCHA Center: Rochester is located at 189 N. Water St. Their phone number is (585) 420-1400.

-PRIDE AT WORK AFL-CIO, Rochester/Finger Lakes Chapter, is affiliated as a constituency group of the American Federation of Labor & Congress of Industrial Organizations.
-The purpose of Pride At Work is to mobilize mutual support between the organized labor movement and the LGBT community around organizing for social and economic justice.
-Membership is open to all regardless of union status, sexual orientation, gender identity or expression and supports outreach and advocacy activities here in Rochester, throughout New York State, and nationwide.
-Follow local activities on the PAW blog at: www.prideatwork.blogspot.com and contact President Bess Watts by email at email@example.com or call (585) 770-4714.
+PRIDE AT WORK is affiliated as a constituency group of the AFL-CIO (American Federation of Labor & Congress of Industrial Organizations).
+The purpose of Pride At Work is to mobilize mutual support between the organized labor movement and the LGBTQ Community around organizing for social and economic justice.
+Membership is open to all regardless of union status, sexual orientation or gender identity.
+Follow local activities on the PAW blog at: www.prideatwork.blogspot. com and contact President Bess Watts by email at email@example.com or call (585) 770-4714.

 ROCHESTER VICTORY ALLIANCE at the University of Rochester Medical Center: Approximately 14,000 new HIV infections occur daily around the world.
 Even with advances in treatment of HIV/AIDS, infection rates continue to rise in many communities.
 We know we can’t treat our way out of this pandemic.
 We need a long-term solution: an HIV vaccine.
 Since 1988, the Rochester Victory Alliance has conducted more than 100 clinical studies to learn more about HIV vaccines.
 More than 1,500 local volunteers have stepped up to join one of our studies.
 With every study we do, we learn more about which vaccine strategies will work best.
 Today, because of the support from our volunteers and community advocates alike, we continue to build upon this research with ongoing and upcoming clinical studies.
 To learn more about volunteering for an HIV vaccine study, please call the Rochester Victory Alliance at 585-756-2329 or find us online: www.RochesterVictoryAlliance.org.